nick-we/nick-we-blog/content/blog/251119_ssa-in-go-linters.md

 }
 ```

+### Real-World Use Case: Taint Analysis

+One of the most powerful applications of SSA is **taint analysis**.
+This involves tracking "tainted" data (e.g., user input) as it flows through the program to ensure it doesn't reach sensitive sinks (e.g., SQL execution) without being sanitized.

+In SSA, this becomes a graph traversal problem:
+1.  **Source:** Identify instructions that introduce tainted data (e.g., `http.Request.FormValue`).
+2.  **Propagation:** Follow the def-use chains.
+If `x` is tainted and `y = x + 1`, then `y` is also tainted.
+3.  **Sink:** Check if any tainted value reaches a dangerous function (e.g., `sql.Exec`).

+Because SSA handles control flow merges (via Phi nodes) and variable versioning, you don't need to manually track complex branching logic.
+The graph structure does the heavy lifting for you.

 ## The Trade-off

 While powerful, SSA is more expensive to compute than the AST.
 It requires full type checking, which can be slow for large codebases.
 It also has a steeper learning curve.